Benali-Samar/Benali-Samar/README.md

 -  I am an Embedded Linux Developer, interested in yocto build system, C prjects and shell scripting.
 -  I’m looking for something new or some collaboration with yocto / automotive projects.
--  How to reach me: samar.benali@sofia-technologies.com | samar.benali@istic.ucar.tn
+-  Reach me with: samar.benali@sofia-technologies.com|samar.benali@istic.ucar.tn

  <em><b> Welcome! please feel free to share :)</b></em>